c4dt/omniledger/dynacred/DYNACRED.md

 A Transaction that wants to spawn a new instance will have at least two instructions:

-1. Fetch coins - remove coins from a coin instance and put it on the stack 2.
-Spawn instance - call the spawner contract, which will consume the coins and create the instance
+1. Fetch coins - remove coins from a coin instance and put it on the stack
+2. Spawn instance - call the spawner contract, which will consume the coins and create the instance

 The second step can be repeated in the same transaction, as long as there are enough coins on the stack.
 The following costs are defined in the spawner contract:

+* Darc
+* Coin
+* Credential
+* CalypsoWrite
+* PopParty
-*   Darc Coin Credential CalypsoWrite PopParty RoPaSci (Rock Paper Scissors)
+* RoPaSci (Rock Paper Scissors)
+* Value

 A special mention is the CalypsoWrite contract, as it must allow the spawning of CalypsoRead instances.
 To allow this, the CalypsoWrite instance also has a ‘cost’ field that defines how many coins must be available before spawning a new